Your cart is empty.

 The Preventorium

 Opened on February 17, 1929, the Mississippi State Preventorium operated continuously until 1976.
-The Mississippi Preventorium, like similar hospitals throughout the country, was an institution for sickly, ...
+The Mississippi Preventorium, ...

 Sexy Like Us